-Zero Hours Contracts/ Precarious Work LAPFF considers that there is no clear evidence that companies using zero hour contracts and precarious work practices outperform companies with different and more inclusive human capital strategies.
+Zero Hours Contracts/ Precarious Work LAPFF considers that there is no clear evidence that companies using zero-hour contracts and precarious work practices outperform companies with different and more inclusive human capital strategies.
 If used, companies should justify their use to shareholders.
-Employment, Health and Safety LAPFF believes that good, safe employment practices are linked to long-term corporate prosperity and hence the creation of investment value.
-Staff Training In addition to disclosing the amount spent on training and development per employee, companies should provide some indication of training topics, how they relate to the promotion of business strategy and growth, and how effective the training was.
-Quantitative versus Qualitative Reporting LAPFF supports the call for narrative reporting that includes both quantitative and qualitative indicators, but does so in a way that conveys a meaningful description of how human capital contributes to the long-term value of the company.
+Living Wages LAPFF supports payment of the living wage as best practice and in corporate engagements addresses the issue on a case-by-case basis, given that the literature indicates human capital policies should work in coordination with one another to be truly effective.
 Blacklisting Companies should not engage in blacklisting under any circumstances.
 Corporate Dualism European-based companies with good track records on employee relations at home should ensure that subsidiaries elsewhere maintain employee relations of an equal standard.
 Supply Chain Conditions Companies should be able to demonstrate that they are upholding and/or facilitating good labour standards in their supply chains through their human capital management programmes.
-SHAREHOLDER ACTIVISM
+Human Capital Ma nagement Staff Training In addition to disclosing the amount spent on training and development per employee, companies should provide some indication of training topics, how they relate to the promotion of business strategy and growth, and how effective the training was.
+Workforce Diversity LAPFF encourages corporate reporting on a broad range of workforce diversity indicators, including gender, age, work experience, education, tenure, sexual and gender orientation and ethnicity, among other relevant information, as one measure of whether a company has effective problem-solving mechanisms in place.
+Human Rights